Duesentrieb5413/Comfo-LAN/README.md

 * Optionally define a passkey
 * If no air quality sensor is connected, comment out line 62 ("#define AirQualityCheck")
-* If MQTT is not used, comment out line 51 ("#define MQTTBrokerIP"), otherwise adjust the MQTT-parameters After adapting the parameters, rename the file 'Config.h.default' to 'Config.h'.
+* If MQTT is not used, comment out line 51 ("#define MQTTBrokerIP"), otherwise adjust the MQTT-parameters

+After adapting the parameters, rename the file 'Config.h.default' to 'Config.h'.

-Upload the program to the Arduino.
+Finally upload the program to the Arduino.